spencerbraun/stats_notes/CS230/Deep_Learning.md

 * Then for zebra to horse Z -> Generator2 -> G2(Z) -> Discriminator2 and G2(Z) -> Generator1 -> G1(G2(Z))
 * 5 loss functions - 2 for G’s, 2 for D’s, and a cycle loss function used as a regularizer

+## AI for Healthcare

+* Often have imbalanced datasets - some pathologies must more prevalent than others.
+As we increase the prevalence of disease in data, the algorithm performs better.
+* We can weight the loss function - say for logisitic regression, can add larger weight to disease class.
+* Noisy label challenge - two radiologists would have different answers for an x-ray.
+One might be right in reality or it may be a matter of interpretation.
+This is actually ok for DL tasks - increasing the # of training examples can drastically increase accuracy even learning from the noisy examples - smooths out the noise
+* Correcting noise via self training - noisy label -> train classifier -> predict for every example in the training set -> use the prediction of classifier to train a new classifier.
+Can apply the classifier to many datasets to create the new classifier.
+* On image tasks, pretty common to pretrain on ImageNet then modify by training on medical images.

+### Case Study

+* Data augmentation often useful but not in every situation.
+In MNIST, if you rotate a 6, it becomes a 9, but the label is still a 6.
+Will confuse the model.
+Similar with character recognition.
+* For transfer learning, may want to freeze the early layers since their weights should directly relate to your task - its the later higher level layers that we want to retune to the specific task as well as modify the output to our purposes.

 # Coursera Modules

 ## C1 - Neural Networks and Deep Learning